Alleged road rage incident leads to man's arrest

 No firearms were found by police, they said.

-“Police apprehended the man without incident and he is helping them with their enquiries.”
+“Police apprehended the man without incident and he is helping them with their inquiries.”

 However, the spokesperson said ambulance staff treated the man for a dog bite.